Research Thesis and Project Examination Policy

 - have been active in research and/or scholarship within the preceding five years;

 The candidate is advised of potential examiners before the thesis is sent for review, and asked to declare if there is any potential conflict of interest or other reason why the appointment of an examiner may be inappropriate.
-The Director of Research, in consultation with Dean of Faculty, will then choose the examiners from this selection whose names will remain confidential.
+The Deputy Vice President (DVP) - Research and Standards, in consultation with Dean of Faculty, will then choose the examiners from this selection whose names will remain confidential.

 The examiners and the candidate are not to make direct contact until after the examination report has been received and approved by the Research Committee.